zjhken/muslrust/README.md

 A plain docker environment for building static binaries compiled with rust and linked against musl instead of glibc.
 Built nightly on travis.

-This is only useful if you require external C dependencies, because otherwise you could do `rustup target add x86_64-unknown-linux-musl`.
+This is useful if you require external C dependencies, and/or need a CI image to compile a musl binary.
+Locally, you could do `rustup target add x86_64-unknown-linux-musl` if you don't need C dependencies.

 This container [comes with a bunch of statically compiled C libraries](#c-libraries) using `musl-gcc` so that we can statically link against these as well.

-If you already have [rustup](https://www.rustup.rs/) installed on the machine that should compile, you might consider [cross](https://github.com/japaric/cross) as a more general solution for cross compiling rust binaries.
+For embedded targets, consider [cross](https://github.com/japaric/cross) as a more general solution.

 ## Usage
 Pull and run from a rust project root: